Children Swimming Safety Tips in Singapore

 • On your phone

-• Talking to someone
+• Talking to someone else for more than a few seconds

 Supervision means:

-• Eyes on the child
+• Eyes on the child at all times

-• Within reach (especially for younger kids)
+• Within arm's reach (especially for kids under 5 or weak swimmers)

 • Ready to react instantly